tytydraco/yessleep/out/WARNING_Stay_away_from_the_swamp_at_nightevery_year_it_demands_a_soul_It_chose_us_Dont_let_it_choose_you.md

 I bolted out the door.
 Didn’t care that I couldn’t see.
 I made it five yards before he tackled me into the mud.

-“You think you’re getting away from this?” he growled.
+“You think you’re getting away from this?” he growled as he kicked me in the stomach.
+He grabbed my throat and squeezed.
 “You think anyone gives a fuck about you?”

-But someone was.
+But someone did.

 From behind us, there was a groaning sound like trees bending under centuries of weight.
 Carter turned, still on top of me.
 The girl from the shack stood in the doorway—but she was changing.